Tax relief on pension contributions

 Conditions for relief

 Tax relief is only given on pension contributions if you are under age 75 and are a relevant UK individual.
-Most often this means that you were resident in the UK or had taxable UK income in that year.
+Most often this means that you were resident in the UK or had taxable UK earnings in that tax year.
+You can read more about who is a relevant UK individual in HMRC’s technical manuals on GOV.UK.

 In addition, while the amount you can put into your pension pot is not restricted, there are certain limits on the amount of contributions qualifying for tax relief: